truggeri/Books.Service.Transaction/README.md

 ./scripts/test.sh
 ```

-This script will simply call the appropriate python programs to run all py unittests.
+This script will simply call the appropriate python programs to run all unit tests with [pytest](https://docs.pytest.org/en/latest/index.html).

 ## Type checking